Fiji Adults Only Resorts Guide

 Irrigation

 Proper watering is one of the most important aspect of plant care.
-In the beginning, you might need to water a but more than normal as your plants adjust to their new conditions.
+In the beginning, you might need to water a bit more than normal as your plants adjust to their new conditions.
 After that, follow the instructions provided by the nursery, making sure the soil is moist, but not soggy (unless otherwise specified).
+If you live in a dry area or one that gets very hot, consider using a misting system.
+Your plants and your guests will thank you!

 Fertilizing

-Throughout growing season, fertilize as needed per instructions.
+Throughout the growing season which is usually spring through late summer or early fall, fertilize as needed per instructions.
 You will need to fertilize more often during warmer and wetter weather and less often during the winter.
-Whenever possible, choose high quality fertilizer which is suited specifically for your tropicals.
+Whenever possible, choose high quality fertilizer which is best suited specifically for your tropicals.
+Doing a bit of research online is truly worth it when it comes to fertilizers.

 Pruning and Trimming